Nicals/pblog/docs/quickstart.rst

 PBlog is shipped with some default static files (only CSS).
 You can use your own static files or use the provided ones as shown in the example.

+There is no built-in support for post resources (images).
+You are responsible of providing your own mechanism for this.

 Using the command line